Monday, August 31, 2020

 Worth Searching For, Chapter 10

 Thankfully they did not cross any more bridges after that, and a short while later Terra began to smell a mix of things sweet and savoury.
-In spite of everything, her appetite heightened and she realised it had been more than a day since she’d eaten a proper meal.
+In spite of everything, her appetite heightened, her stomach let out a loud grumble, and she realised it had been more than a day since she’d eaten a proper meal.

 The female sat with a group of other Werelupes, and her ears perked up at his voice.
-“Milord!” she barked.
+“Milord!” she barked with a grin.
 “How good of you to join us!”
 She ripped off a bite of meat from its bone.

 Meanwhile, a glimpse of turquoise beside her caught Terra’s eye.
 “Pharazon!” she said.